-The Governors at Stockbridge Primary & Pre-School help Mrs Jefferies to manage the strategic side of school development whilst ensuring that the School is meeting its statutory responsibilities.
+The Governors at Stockbridge Primary & Pre-School are an important part of the leadership team and support Mrs Jefferies in managing the strategic side of school development whilst ensuring that the School is meeting its statutory responsibilities.
 They act as the School’s ‘critical friend’ to ensure that the needs of every child are catered for.

 Governing body membership comprises a core group of governors which in our governing body number a total of 5 posts; headteacher, Local Authority governor, two parent governors and a staff governor.
 In addition to this, there are up to 7 co-opted posts giving a total of 12 governors.
 We also have associate governor posts which are introduced for a time limited period to address a need of the school at any current point in time.
 Despite the organisational split in posts, no Governor has power over another and the Full Governing Body (FGB) work collaboratively for the good of the children at the school.

 Our clerk is Mr Barry Stay and is the main point of contact for any Governing body business.
 He can be contacted via email at email@example.com.

 Minutes of meetings are public documents and are available in paper copy on request from the Clerk once they have been approved by Governors.

 In January 2020, the Governing body moved to a ‘flat structure’ whereby all Governors meet to discuss all business rather than operating several committees.
 The driving force behind this was that the skillsets of the Governing body were broad and varied and allowed each Governor to have specialist areas of knowledge but it would be good practice to have others develop skills in the different areas so as to provide challenge and broaden knowledge.

 Governors meet monthly and have a carefully mapped out plan of meetings for each academic year to ensure coverage and depth on key issues and ensure they meet the deadlines for things like budget setting, school development plan evaluation and health and safety checks.